jimenezraul/jimenezraul/README.md

 I'm a Full stack web developer with the ability to create professional websites from the ground up.
 I am passionate about turning ideas into real projects.

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Coding at UCF Bootcamp.
+- 🌱 I'm currently learning Full Stack Development.
 - 👁️ I’m looking to collaborate on Open source projects.
 - 💬 Ask me about any of the languages and tools I use.
 - ⚡ Fun fact: Love to code, travel and listen to music.